Julian-Beatty/PyDerivatives_replication/README.md

 # PyDerivatives Replication: Zhang et al. (Asymmetric Returns and Higher Moments)

-This repository contains the replication code:
+This repository contains the replication code for the paper submission:

  *“The asymmetric relationship between returns and implied higher order moments : replicated and revisited”* by Julian Beatty.